 There may be a determination that the behavior investigated did not violate the Non-Discrimination/ Equal Opportunity Policy but was inappropriate, unprofessional, or violated some other College policy.
-The Academic Dean or Assistant Dean for Support Services may determine that such inappropriate behavior merits discipline, ongoing monitoring, coaching, or other appropriate action.
-If so, the Academic Dean or Assistant Dean for Support Services may initiate further proceedings or impose disciplinary measures consistent with College policy.
+The Academic Dean or Dean of Enrollment Management/Business Manager may determine that such inappropriate behavior merits discipline, ongoing monitoring, coaching, or other appropriate action.
+If so, the Academic Dean or Dean of Enrollment Management/Business Manager may initiate further proceedings or impose disciplinary measures consistent with College policy.